novayo/LeetCode/1937_Maximum_Number_of_Points_with_Cost/README.md

 * Memory Usage: 48.2 MB, less than 50.34% of Python3 online submissions for Maximum Number of Points with Cost.

 > dp

+---

+try_4.py: O(mn) O(n)

+* Runtime: 4198 ms, faster than 20.17% of Python3 online submissions for Maximum Number of Points with Cost.
+* Memory Usage: 48.3 MB, less than 49.03% of Python3 online submissions for Maximum Number of Points with Cost.

+> dp